 \textbf{Language Models}\quad\quad We consider two paradigms: fine-tuning and prompting.
 For fine-tuning, we report the existing SOTA performance: a fine-tuned GPT3 with a verifier~\citep{cobbe2021training} on GSM8K, a relevance and LCA operation classifier~\citep{roy-roth-2015-solving} on MultiArith and a customized sequence to sequence model~\citep{amini-etal-2019-mathqa} on MathQA.
-For prompting, we consider the following four language models: (1).
+For prompting, we consider the following language models: (1).
 LaMDA~\citep{thoppilan2022lamda}, a 137B model used as the baseline in \citet{wei2022chain}; (2).
 PaLM~\citep{chowdhery2022palm}, the primary 540B model used in the CoT papers; (3).
 Minerva~\citep{lewkowycz2022solving}, a 540B large model that trains on \LaTeX data; it achieves SOTA performance in math reasoning on GSM8K; (4).
-GPT-3 175B (davinci-002 from~\citealp{brown2020gpt3}), the language model used to evaluate our method.
+GPT-3 175B (text-davinci-002 from~\citealp{brown2020gpt3}) (5).
+Codex (code-davinci-002 from~\citealp{chen2021evaluating}, also 175B).
+We further consider the DiVeRSe~\citep{li2022advance} method which equips an additional trained verified to GPT-3/ Codex and is the previous SOTA on GSM8K.
+Our experiments are mostly conducted on GPT-3 and Codex because they are the accessible to the public thus more reproducable.
 LaMDA, PaLM and Minerva are not accessible to the public, and their numbers are from their corresponding papers.

-\textbf{Prompts and Hyperparameters}\quad\quad The training sets of GSM8k and MathQA contain human annotated reasoning chains, within which we search for complex prompts.
+\textbf{Prompts and Hyperparameters}\quad\quad The training sets of GSM8K and MathQA contain human annotated reasoning chains, within which we search for complex prompts.
 MultiArith does not have annotated reasoning chains, so we consider two strategies.
 (1). \textit{in-distribution annotation}, which uses question lengths as an alternative proxy for complexity, then manually annotates reasoning chains for complex questions; (2). \textit{prompts transfer} from GSM8K training data.
-Unless otherwise noted, all prompts contain 8 cases (a case = a question + a chain of thoughts + an answer).
+All prompts for math datasets contain 8 cases (a case = a question + a chain of thoughts + an answer).
+For non-math datasets, since they do not have annotated reasoning chain, we again, use question length as the complexity proxy and manually annotates reasoning chains for complex questions.
 Following \citet{kojima2022large}, we add ``Let's think step by step'' before the reasoning chains for all prompting schemes to improve the performance.